Written By Nik Koulogeorge

 New members of Delta Sigma Phi memorize the Preamble to the Constitution prior to their initiation.
-Many forget it shortly thereafter, and few are required to or ever take time to analyze its meaning, which is strange; It explains the expectations of membership quite clearly.
+Many forget it shortly thereafter, and few are required to or ever take time to analyze its meaning.
+That is unfortunate; the preamble explains the expectations of membership quite clearly.
+In fact, I think that analyzing and discussing the Preamble is the best way for members to learn how to hold fraternity leaders accountable.

-Questions about the Preamble came up in several meetings with potential founding fathers as I and other staff would establish new chapters of Delta Sig.
-We had the Preamble printed on the inside cover of our folders, and the opening lines generated so many questions that we removed and replaced it with other information in subsequent prints of the folders.
-I was always a little miffed by this, and my concern was that we chose to hide a part of who we are, maybe because we weren’t well prepared to explain who we are.
+Questions about the Preamble came up in several meetings with potential founding fathers when I worked in fraternity expansion.
+We had the Preamble printed on the inside cover of our folders.
+The opening line generated so many questions that we removed and replaced the Preamble with other information in subsequent prints of the folders.
+I was a little miffed by this.
+My concern was that we chose to hide a part of who we are, and I think fraternities hide plenty already.
+Maybe we just were not prepared to explain who we are.

 Our Preamble can be broken down into 5 key expectations of membership.
 They are as follows.